markpsmi/ICO/OpenshiftVMware/README.md

-# Bare Metal Provisioning ESXi Workflow
+# Provision Openshift Cluster on VMware Workflow

-This workflow installs ESXi OS on a Intersight UCS standalone server.
-The workflow does not use Intersight OS Install feature.
-The workflow generates the ESXi image with Kickstart file.
-The workflow requires a Linux VM to store the images and kickstart files.
-The newly built images are then installed using vMedia on the UCS server.
-The linux image server requires access to the images with either Https, NFS or CIFS.
-Example workflow uses CIFS.
+This workflow provisoning a single node or 3 node Openshift cluster on WMware.
+The workflow has been tested using static IPs for both node types.
+For single node you just need one IP address.
+For 3 node cluster you need 5 IPs.
+One for each node and 1 for API and 1 for ingress.
+The IPs for nodes must be routable on VMware network for the VMs.

-The above workflow uses the following SSH tasks with execute scripts for the following:
+The above workflow needs 3 targets.
+These targets require the Intersight Assist appliance to access.
- - Update Kickstart File (updateks.sh)
+ - Powershell Target for Active Directory DNS automation
- - Create New ESXi ISO (makeesxi.sh)
+ - ESXi SSH Target for downloading Redhat Openshift dicovery ISO
  - Wait for OS Install (pingit.sh)
  > **Note: Scripts are located in scripts folder in repo**